SimoneDiLeo/SimoneDiLeo.github.io/_pages/faq.md

 <i>Professor, we found a lot of article!
 Are we doing something wrong?</i>

 **Most of the time, you are using keyword that are too general.
-Try to use the framework presented in the seminair or try to discuss with your collegues other keyword to add to the search strategy**
+Try to use the framework presented in the seminair or try to discuss with your collegues other keywords to add to the search strategy**

 <i>Professor, we don't like the theme that we decided for the project, can we change it?</i>